About the Foundation

 On October 23, 2003 the Board of Directors held an organizational meeting during which they elected replacement directors for CW4 (Ret) Cletus McKeown who had passed away and CW4 (Ret) Carl Burnett who was unable to serve due to conflicting business pressures.
 CW5 (Ret) Richard Markle and CW3 (Ret) Alfred Cox were elected as replacements.
 The Foundation Bylaws were approved and Corporate Officers were elected.
-See current Foundation Directors and Officers.
+Click on LIBRARY at the top of this page, then under PUBLIC, click on WOHF Board of Directors folder to see the current listing of the WOHF Directors and Officers.

 On March 19, 2004 the IRS issued an Advance Ruling granting the Foundation Non-Profit Status under Section 501 (c) (3) of the Internal Revenue Code.
 The Ruling covers the Foundation and donors from July 8, 2003 (the date of Incorporation in the Commonwealth of Virginia) until December 31, 2007, at which time a final determination will be rendered.
 As a publicly supported organization, all grants, donations, and bequests to the Foundation are tax deductible.